Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: PanoMMOcc Dataset

 \section{PanoMMOcc Dataset}

 To advance panoramic perception in complex real-world environments, we introduce \textbf{PanoMMOcc}, the first panoramic multimodal semantic occupancy prediction dataset collected by a quadruped robot.
-The dataset covers diverse scenes, including campus, urban streets, residential areas, green spaces, rural areas, and forest, as illustrated in Fig.~\ref{fig:datashow}.
+As illustrated in Fig.~\ref{fig:datashow}, PanoMMOcc covers diverse environments, including campuses, urban streets, residential areas, green spaces, rural regions, and forests.
 With 360{\textdegree} panoramic coverage and complementary sensing modalities, PanoMMOcc enables robust scene perception under diverse illumination, material, and structural conditions, bridging robotic perception and comprehensive environmental understanding.
 In the following, we describe the sensor suite, annotation pipeline, and dataset statistics.

-\textbf{Sensor suits.} We develop a panoramic multimodal data acquisition platform mounted on a quadruped robot, as shown in Fig.~\ref{fig:platform}.
-(1) \textit{Quadruped platform.} We employ a Unitree Go2 robot, whose agile locomotion enables data collection in complex outdoor environments.
-(2) \textit{Panoramic camera.} A Panoramic Annular Lens (PAL) camera provides a $360^\circ{\times}70^\circ$ FoV with up to $40$ FPS at $2048{\times}2048$ resolution.
-(3) \textit{LiDAR.} A MID360 LiDAR mounted on the robot’s back captures accurate 3D point clouds.
-(4) \textit{Thermal camera.} We adopt the Guide Infrared N-Driver P302B, supporting $25$ FPS at $640{\times}512$ resolution.
-(5) \textit{Polarization camera.} A LUCID TRI050S-QC polarization camera captures polarization images at up to $1224{\times}1024$ resolution.
+\textbf{Sensor suite.} We develop a panoramic multimodal data acquisition platform mounted on a quadruped robot, as shown in Fig.~\ref{fig:datashow}.
+(1) \textit{Quadruped platform.} A Unitree Go2 robot is employed for data collection, and its agile locomotion enables traversal of complex outdoor environments.
+(2) \textit{Panoramic camera.} A Panoramic Annular Lens (PAL) camera provides a $360^{\circ}\times70^{\circ}$ FoV at up to $40$ FPS with a resolution of $2048\times2048$.
+(3) \textit{LiDAR.} A MID-360 LiDAR mounted on the robot's back captures accurate 3D point clouds.
+(4) \textit{Thermal camera.} A Guide Infrared N-Driver P302B camera captures thermal images at $25$ FPS with a resolution of $640\times512$.
+(5) \textit{Polarization camera.} A LUCID TRI050S-QC camera captures polarization images at a resolution of up to $1224\times1024$.

-\textbf{Annotations.} To obtain high-quality voxel-level labels, we perform multiple rounds of annotation and refinement.
-First, professional annotators manually provide semantic, object-level, and instance-level labels to ensure semantic consistency and fine-grained accuracy.
-Next, frame-wise calibration is applied to compensate for LiDAR signal loss or invalid returns.
-Finally, annotated objects are organized according to their attributes and grouped into $12$ semantic categories, supporting perception across scenes with different structural complexities.
-The final occupancy labels are generated following the protocols of SurroundOcc~\cite{wei2023surroundocc}, ensuring compatibility with existing benchmarks.
+\textbf{Annotations.} To obtain high-quality voxel-level labels, we adopt a multi-stage annotation and refinement pipeline.
+Professional annotators first provide semantic, object-level, and instance-level annotations to ensure consistency and fine-grained accuracy.
+Each frame is then carefully reviewed to correct semantic inconsistencies, inaccurate object boundaries, and other labeling errors.
+The refined annotations are grouped into $12$ semantic categories to support comprehensive perception in structurally diverse scenes.
+Finally, occupancy labels are generated following the protocol of SurroundOcc~\cite{wei2023surroundocc}, ensuring compatibility with existing benchmarks and enabling standardized comparisons with prior methods.